mozilla/powerusage-android/README.md

 cmp=org.mozilla.reference.browser/.IntentReceiverActivity (has extras) }
 ```

-followed by the magic and substance of the test/measurements, which are the (many) datapoints, of which we are currently focused on Charge-Counter values, as well as deltas, variance across scenarios, etc:
+followed by the magic and substance of the test/measurements, which are the (many) datapoints, of which we are currently focused on Charge-Counter values (**Charge counter: 267234**), as well as deltas, variance across scenarios, etc:

 ```
 Waiting for a charge counter drop...